cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### View Transactions

 You can view deposit transactions to one or more deposit funds in Qredo.
-Click the TX icon.
+Click:

 ![TXicon](doc-images/TXicon.png)

 |     |     |
 | --- | --- |